SLD Student Academic Travel Grant

 - Travel that is related to your major.

-- Travel for which its sole purpose is for you to just volunteer.
+- Travel for which its sole purpose is for you to just volunteer and/or attend.

-- Travel for which its sole purpose is for you to just attend.
+- Travel for which its sole purpose is to teach others.

 - Travel listed on a class syllabus and/or required for a class assignment.

 - Visiting other schools for potential enrollment or study abroad.

 - Job fairs or for Recreation and/or pleasure.

 - Travel which involves you being compensated for services rendered.

 - Travel listed on a U.S. Department of State Travel Warning, Centers for Disease Control, Prevention Travel Advisory, Embargo List and/or a World Health Organization listing of “Consideration to postpone all but essential travel” at least 10 days prior to the travel or visit (http://travel.state.gov).
 Funding may be used for registration, transportation and lodging.